 Yea, this one is usually laughable, and my “cool” compliment is on its way.

-Not to say that there are great sushi spots outside of large coastal cities, but with air shipments, refrigerated trucks, to a massive infrastructure, it’s not as much of a shocker anymore to find sushi bars in rural areas.
-Although it can be slim pickings to find legit sushi chefs in these areas, LA, SF, to NY is not the end all be all.
+Not to say that there are not great sushi spots outside of large coastal cities, but with air shipments, refrigerated trucks, to a massive infrastructure, it’s not as much of a shocker anymore to find decent sushi bars in rural areas.
+Although it can be slim pickings to find legit sushi chefs/restaurants in these areas, LA, SF, to NY is not the end all be all.

 The biggest reason why this is hilarious is that I have looked at the profiles of the people making these comments, and they typically go to places like Sushi Fest Miso Hungry AYCE in the IE (I made up that restaurant BTW) throughout their reviews.
 So yea, you’re not a hamburger expert just because you are from the United States.